feltcute/ModdingDocsMGD/Doc/GettingStarted/MetaCreation.rst

     and check the *Modding* section of every update since your mod was last tested.

-    You can use your text editors project-wide search and replace functionality (``ctrl`` / ``⌘`` + ``shift`` + ``f``) to find outdated keywords listed as renamed or deprecated by the changelog.
+    You can use your text editors project-wide search and replace functionality (``ctrl`` / ``⌘`` + ``shift`` + ``f``) to find outdated keywords listed as renamed or deprecated by :ref:`breakingchange`.

 ..
 To-do: A dedicated guide on updating outdated mods.